blobdash/noisya/README.md

 - Install dependencies : `npm i`
 - Create the internal SQLite database : `npm run init-db`
 - Create a `data` folder and copy Tachi seeds and a SOUND VOLTEX `music_db.xml` to it.
+- Fetch metadata from zetaraku by running `npm run fetch-data`.
 - Copy the `config.sample.json` to `config.json` and fill it.
 - Deploy slash commands : `npm run deploy-slash`